gaowudao/CRITERIA3D/README.md

 Algorithms for the spatialization of meteorological data.

 ## PRAGA (PRogram for AGrometeorological Analysis)
-PRAGA is a Graphical User Interface to manage the libraries in the distribution for agro-meteorological and climate analysis.
+PRAGA is a geographical application for agrometeorological and climate analysis.
 It uses a modified version of MapGraphics library: https://github.com/raptorswing/MapGraphics

 To compile it, firstly compile the project *MapGraphics*, then compile the project *Makeall_PRAGA*.